jarcik/FEND-evaluate-natural-language-processing/README.md

 With default settings:

 Firstly, run in command 'npm install' .
+Add your own '.env' to the root folder file with API KEY and API ID for the AYLIEN API.
 Make production build 'npm run build-prod' .
 Run the server 'node ./src/server/index.js' to start the server.
 In browser, navigate to localhost:8081 .